sopel39/presto_td/presto-docs/src/main/sphinx/sql/describe-output.rst

 -----------

 Describes the output columns of a prepared statement.
-It returns a table with metadata about each output column.
-Each row in the output provides the following information: column name (or the column's alias if it is aliased), catalog, schema, table, type, type size in bytes, and a boolean indicating whether the column is aliased.
+It returns a table containing metadata for output columns of a prepared statement.
+For each output column, the column name (or alias), catalog, schema, table, type, type size in bytes, and a boolean indicating if the column is aliased is returned.

 Examples
 --------